-- 1. The willful non-attendance by a student not to attend school.
+- The willful non-attendance by a student not to attend school.
 This act of non-compliance is not authorized and/or known by the parent/guardian. - 2.
 A student does not report for an assigned class during the course of the school day. - 3.
-A student leaving the building and/or school grounds during the day without permission. - 4.
-A student misrepresents a pass and does not report to a designated location during the school day.
+A student leaving the building and/or school grounds during the day without permission. - A student misrepresents a pass and does not report to a designated location during the school day.
 An example would be reporting 20 plus minutes late for a class or wandering in the school to a designated location. - 5.
 Habitual tardiness to school may also be considered an instance of truancy.

-- 6. Students will be considered a "habitual truant" if they are truant from school for more than ten (10) days within a school year. - (a) The result of the first truancy will be: - · detentions twice the number of hours missed, or - Saturday School if a total of four hours of detention is to be served. - (b) The result of a second truancy will be: - Saturday School assigned by an administrator.
-A Saturday School will be assigned if the student is truant any portion of the day or class period.
+- Students will be considered a "habitual truant" if they are truant from school for more than ten (10) days within a school year. - a) The result of the first truancy will be: - 1.
+Detentions twice the number of hours missed, or - 2.
+Saturday School if a total of four hours of detention is to be served. - b) The result of a second truancy will be: - Saturday School assigned by an administrator.
+A Saturday School will be assigned if the student is truant any portion of the day or class period. - c) Subsequent truancies result in one or more of the following: - 1.
+Out of school suspension and placed on an Attendance/Discipline Contract - 2.
+Referral to Juvenile Court (see: Hendricks County Project Attend) - 3.
+Referral to the Bureau of Motor Vehicles for invalidation of driver's license - 4.
+Expulsion for the remainder of the semester - Report to local authorities concerning the lack of parental responsibilities in providing proper supervision